johnpaulett/python-hl7/docs/index.rst

     True

-Since many many types of segments only have a single instance in a message (e.g. PID or MSH), :py:meth:`hl7.Message.segment` provides a convienance wrapper around :py:meth:`hl7.Message.segments` that returns the first matching :py:class:`hl7.Segment`:
+Since many many types of segments only have a single instance in a message (e.g. PID or MSH), :py:meth:`hl7.Message.segment` provides a convenience wrapper around :py:meth:`hl7.Message.segments` that returns the first matching :py:class:`hl7.Segment`: